 Regular exercise is great for your health at any age.
 It’s especially important for perimenopausal and menopausal women, though.

 Consistent cardiovascular exercise is great for your heart, and strength training is also important for maintaining muscle mass and strengthening the bones.
 Remember, women are more prone to osteoporosis and fractures post-menopause due to lower estrogen levels.

 Healthy eating is essential for those who want to avoid increases in body fat during menopause.
 Focus on eating lots of fruits and vegetables, as well as high-quality protein sources (meat, poultry, eggs, seafood, legumes, etc.), healthy fat sources (avocado, olive oil, etc.) and whole grains.

 Some older women find that they feel better and can avoid menopause weight gain and lose weight when they consume a lower carbohydrate or ketogenic diet, too.
-This kind of diet can help to improve insulin sensitivity and may decrease one’s risk of developing conditions like type 2 diabetes.
+This kind of diet may decrease one’s risk of developing conditions like type 2 diabetes.

 It’s understandable that stress increases for a lot of menopausal women.
 After all, their body’s going through major changes!